-Ships operated by or for the Navy have personnel assigned to stand watch at all times, day and night, when moving through the water (underway).
-Watch personnel undertake extensive training in accordance with the U.S. Navy Lookout Training Handbook or civilian equivalent.
-Training includes onthe-job instruction and a formal Personal Qualification Standard program (or equivalent program for supporting contractors or civilians), to certify that they have demonstrated all necessary skills.
-Skills include detection and reporting of floating or partially submerged objects.
+Ships operated by or for the Navy have personnel assigned to stand watch at all times, day and night, when moving through the water (underway) for safety of navigation, collision avoidance, range clearance, and man-overboard precautions.
 Watch personnel include officers, enlisted men and women, and civilians operating in similar capacities.
-Their duties as watchstanders may be performed in conjunction with other job responsibilities, such as navigating the ship or supervising other personnel.
-While on watch, personnel employ visual search techniques, including the use of binoculars and scanning techniques in accordance with the U.S. Navy Lookout Training Handbook or civilian equivalent.
+To qualify to stand watch, personnel undertake extensive training that includes, but is not limited to, on-the-job instruction and a formal Personal Qualification Standard program (or equivalent program for civilians) to certify that they have demonstrated all necessary skills.
+While on watch, personnel employ visual search and reporting procedures in accordance with the U.S. Navy Lookout Training Handbook or civilian equivalent.
+Watch personnel are responsible for using correct scanning procedures while monitoring an assigned sector; estimating relative bearing, range, position angle, and target angle of sighted objects; and rapidly sending accurate reports of all visual information to the bridge and combat information center.
 After sunset and prior to sunrise, watch personnel employ night visual search techniques, which could include the use of night vision devices.